 Woman and Infant Care Unit

 The majority of our babies will remain in the room with mom at all times - called flexible rooming in - which is recommended by The American Academy of Pediatrics.
 This encourages bonding, and allows nurses to work closely with moms.
-Nurses will provide holistic care to both the mom and baby, giving guidance on how to bath, diaper and feed their newborn.
+Nurses will provide holistic care to both the mom and baby, giving guidance on how to bathe, diaper and feed their newborn.

 We want you to feel comfortable caring for your baby before you go home so please don’t hesitate to ask questions throughout your hospital stay.